jyang123-bit/Website/_posts/2020-06-23-SideNotes-Cross-reference-historical-events.md

 ---

 <p class="message">
-  <span class="padded-dropcap">A</span> collective of social-economic events & remarkable people in South East Asia and around the world.
-Listed in chronological order.
+  <span class="padded-dropcap">I</span> believe we are living in a chaotic world.
+Life is unfolding slowly.
 </p>

 ---